Beyond The Ordinary

 The image features the official crest of Barnard Castle School, an independent day and boarding school located in County Durham, England.

-Institution: Barnard Castle School, often colloquially known as "Barney".
+Barnard Castle School, often colloquially known as "Barney".

-Foundation Year: 1883.
+Foundation Year:

-Shield Details: The crest displays two shields; one is a plain red shield, and the other features four green eagles and a white rose.
+The crest displays two shields; one is a plain red shield, and the other features four green eagles and a white rose.

-He Has The Power.
+He Has The Power

 This image depicts a satirical cartoon of Dominic Cummings, the former Chief Adviser to the Prime Minister, portrayed as He-Man.